-School Direct Alliance Lead in liaison with the University of Worcester undertakes to:
+Regional Training Hub Lead in liaison with the University of Worcester undertakes to:

-- Actively advertise and recruit school direct teacher training places. - Work collaboratively with the University of Worcester in the two stage selection process.
-The alliance is responsible for the school interview process and the University of Worcester is responsible for the university interview process with both parties agreeing the offer. - Ensure recruitment is in accordance with the Initial teacher training (ITT): criteria and supporting advice. - Carry out suitable checks on applicants such as Enhanced Disclosure and Barring Service (DBS) and Code of Good Conduct, prohibition checks and disqualification by association (as applicable for School Direct salaried routes). - Plan and deliver school direct trainee school induction processes. - Organise appropriate alliance main and second placements for trainees. - Quality assure placements across the alliance partnership. - Provide a programme of training agreed through the University of Worcester. - Ensure that trainees are available to attend all university-based taught sessions and any additional courses as required by the programme on which the trainee is registered. - Ensure the delivery of an appropriate professional studies programme within the alliance ensuring compliance with the ITE Core Content Framework. - Agree representation at the appropriate course committees including the Partnership Advisory Group and the School Direct Strategic Meeting Group. - Supply appropriate alliance documentation.
+- Actively advertise and recruit Regional Training Hub teacher training places. - Work collaboratively with the University of Worcester in the two-stage selection process.
+The hub is responsible for the school interview process and the University of Worcester is responsible for the university interview process with both parties agreeing the offer. - Ensure recruitment is in accordance with the Initial teacher training (ITT): criteria and supporting advice. - Carry out suitable checks on applicants such as Enhanced Disclosure and Barring Service (DBS) and Code of Good Conduct, prohibition checks and disqualification by association (as applicable for salaried routes). - Plan and deliver Regional Training Hub trainee school induction processes. - Organise appropriate hub main and second placements for trainees. - Quality assurance placements across the Regional Training Hub partnership. - Provide a programme of training agreed through the University of Worcester. - Ensure that trainees are available to attend all university-based taught sessions and any additional courses as required by the programme on which the trainee is registered. - Ensure the delivery of an appropriate professional studies programme within the hub ensuring compliance with the ITE Core Content Framework. - Agree representation at the appropriate Course Committees including the Secondary Phase Governance Board and the Strategic Governance Board as applicable. - Supply appropriate Regional Training Hub documentation.